09 Apr 2020 By: Shelby Shaffer

 If you aren’t working from your traditional office, it may be a little more difficult for you to maintain the same level of organization in your home office.
 The National Association of Professional Organizers (NAPO) reports that on average we spend one year of our lives looking for lost items.
 That’s over 8,700 hours looking for lost or misplaced things!

 To keep your small business afloat during quarantine, it’s imperative that you keep your home office and personal devices well organized.
-But organization is not exclusive to physical files or documents, it also includes organizing your time!
+But organization is not exclusive to physical files, documents, or expense reports, it also includes organizing your time!
 University of California information scientist Gloria Mark found that it takes an average of 26 minutes to recover from trivial interruptions.

 Luckily there are tools that you can use to organize both your work and time.
 Basecamp and Toggl are two apps you can implement for your team’s organization.